reinanan/reinanan/README.md

 ##  About Me ദ്ദി◝ ⩊ ◜.ᐟ !
 c+h is welcome, i just might start a conversation

- i dont like sitting in big groups
+ # i know im social and stuff but ummmm try not to form big groups around me thanks wow okay im serious

 if we end up sitting in a group i might move, yes you can joke about it